What Makes These Inks Different?

 - No more splotchy images!
 Two or three gentle LOVE TAPS are all you need to get full coverage on your stamp which transfers beautifully to your cardstock.

-How do CP Designs foam pads ink up clear stamps much more nicely than linen topped felt pads??
-Foam transfers ink better to the stamps, and a well inked stamp produces a better quality image.
+CP Designs Ink Pads are made of foam and foam pads transfer ink better to stamps.
+A well inked stamp produces a better quality image.

-Foam pads release ink very easily on anything you touch, so experiment and play with them to get used to this amazing pad!
+Foam pads release ink very easily, so experiment and play with them to get used to this amazing pad!
 Sometimes I end up with some pretty inky fingers after stamping, but they wash up pretty well…and hey!
 Inky fingers are the sign of a happy stamper!
 I wear them as a badge of honor.

 So how do you reink an ink pad?
 Watch the video to see how.